hongroklim/world-campus/README.md

 * English Qualifications (TOEFL IBT, IELTS, TOEFL ITP)
 * Is taking a leave of absence

+The user can define one's own criteria upon selecting the prefered universities.
+It can be added 5 at most.
+Its name can be modified and dropped.

 ### University List

 #### Load Data